 There are two sources of light: sunlight and electrically produced light.
 As a primary light source, sunlight is not recommended.
-It is very intense, causes extensive fading, and has a high UV component, which also causes damage at the chemical level.
+It is too intense, causes extensive fading, and has a high UV component, which also causes damage at the chemical level.
 Different types of electrical lighting may be required for storage, staff, public, and exhibition spaces within libraries, museums, and archives.
-It is helpful to understand the range of available options for lighting these spaces.
+It is helpful to understand the available options and characteristics to select the best option for lighting these spaces.
 The most common lamps found, especially in storage and exhibit spaces, are: